On this page

 - the Education (Early Childhood Services) Regulations 2008 and licensing criteria

-- information about any changes to the service’s licence status
+- information about any changes to your service’s licence status

-- the most recent Education Review Office report regarding the service
+- your most recent Education Review Office report

 - the full names and qualifications of each person counting towards regulated qualification requirements